y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

     - When the amount of data is too large to fit into a section object, an API is available that allows server processes to read and write directly into the address space of a client.
   - It is important to note that the ALPC facility in Windows is not part of the Windows API and hence is not visible to the application programmer.
     - アプリケーションは Windows API を経由して、間接的に ALPC を利用する

+### 3.6: Communication in Client-Server Systems

+- 3.4 で述べたような shared memory や message passing の方法は client-server systems の communication でも利用できる。ここではそれ以外のやり方 sockets / remote procedure calls (RPCs) / pipes について述べる
+- Sockets
+  - A socket is defined as an endpoint for communication.
+A pair of processes communicating over a network employs a pair of sockets - one for each process.
+  - A socket is identified by an IP address concatenated with a port number.
+In general, sockets use a client-server architecture.
+    - The server waits for incoming client requests by listening to a specified port.
+    - Once a request is received, the server accepts a connection from the client socket to complete the connection.
+    - Servers implementing specific services listen to well-known ports (a telnet server listens to port 23; an FTP server listens to port 21; and a web, or HTTP, server listens to port 80).
+    - All ports below 1024 are considered well known; we can use them to implement standard services.
+  - loopback
+    - The IP address 127.0.0.1 is a special IP address known as the loopback.
+When a computer refers to IP address 127.0.0.1, it is referring to itself.
+- Remote Procedure Calls
+  - The RPC was designed as a way to abstract the procedure-call mechanism for use between systems with network connections.
+It is similar in many respects to the IPC mechanism.
+Here, however, because we are dealing with an environment in which the processes are executing on separate systems, we must use a message-based communication scheme to provide remote service.
+  - The RPC system hides the details that allow communication to take place by providing a stub on the client side.
+    - On Windows systems, stub code is compiled from a specification written in the Microsoft Interface Definition Language (MIDL), which is used for defining the interfaces between client and server programs.
+  - One issue that must be dealt with concerns differences in data representation on the client and server machines.
+  - 他にも call が失敗することもあるので、"exactly once"や"at most once"の保証を考える必要がある
+  - client が server の port を知るためのやり方は主に 2 つ
+    - First, the binding information may be predetermined, in the form of fixed port addresses.
+    - Second, binding can be done dynamically by a rendezvous (also called a matchmaker) daemon on a fixed RPC port.
+      - randezvous daemon に request して（こっちは fixed）、該当の port の情報を得る
+- Pipes
+  - A pipe acts as a conduit allowing two processes to communicate.
+  - In implementing a pipe, four issues must be considered:
+    - Does the pipe allow bidirectional communication, or is communication unidirectional?
+    - If two-way communication is allowed, is it half duplex (data can travel only one way at a time) or full duplex (data can travel in both directions at the same time)?
+    - Must a relationship (such as parent-child) exist between the communicating processes?
+    - Can the pipes communicate over a network, or must the communicating processes reside on the same machine?
+  - Ordinary Pipes
+    - Ordinary pipes allow two processes to communicate in standard producer-consumer fashion: the producer writes to one end of the pipe (the write-end) and the consumer reads from the other end (the read-end).
+    - As a result, ordinary pipes are unidirectional, allowing only one-way communication.
+If two-way communication is required, two pipes must be used, with each pipe sending data in different direction.
+    - Note that ordinary pipes require a parent-child relationship between the communicating processes on both UNIX and Windows systems.
+This means that these pipes can be used only for communication between processes on the same machine.
+  - Named Pipes
+    - Ordinary pipes exist only while the processes are communicatingwith one another.
+On both UNIX and Windows systems, once the processes have finished communicating and have terminated, the ordinary pipes ceases to exist.
+    - Named pipes provide a much more powerful communication tool.
+Communication can be bidirectional, and no parent-child relationship is required.
+Once a named pipe is established, several processes can use it for communication.
+    - Additionally, named pipes continue to exist after communicating processes have finished.
+    - UNIX では half-duplex で processes must reside on the same machine、Windows systems では full-duplex で processes may reside on either the same machine or different machines。

+### 3.7: Summary

+- これまでに書いている内容なので省略